Scalingo/documentation/src/_posts/platform/app/2000-01-01-collaborators.md

 ### Adding a Collaborator

 {% note %}
-While the main Collaborators page provides a consolidated list, collaborators are maanged individually for each application.
+While the main Collaborators page provides a consolidated list, collaborators are managed individually for each application.
 {% endnote %}

 Using the Dashboard